google-marketing-solutions/vigenair/README.md

 ### UI Web App Access Settings

 By default, Vigenair runs only for the user that deployed it.
 This is controlled by the [Web App access settings](https://developers.google.com/apps-script/manifest/web-app-api-executable#webapp) in the project's [manifest file](./ui/appsscript.json), which is set to `MYSELF` by default.
 This setup works well for most cases, however if you are a Google Workspace user you may change this value to `DOMAIN` to allow other individuals within your organisation to run the app.
 The `npm start` command will prompt you for this as well if you opt to deploy the UI.

+### Managing Apps Script Deployments

+The installation script manages deployments for you; it always creates a new deployment (and archives older versions) whenever you run it, so that the version of the web app you use has the latest changes from this repository.
+If you would like to manually manage deployments, you may do so by navigating to the [Apps Script home page](https://script.google.com), locating and selecting the `ViGenAiR` project, then managing deployments via the *Deploy* button/drop-down in the top-right corner of the page.

 ### Requirements